Charles Cameron (magician): Personal life

 Charles met and married Nan Sandilands.
 The couple settled in Haddington, East Lothian and raised two daughters Fiona and Lesley who, between them, gave Charles two grandchildren, Hannah and Jacob.
 Sadly Nan died of cancer in 1993.
 Charles subsequently moved back to Edinburgh in 1997.

-With his clear diction and enunciation, he did readings for the blind while he lived in Haddington and was also a firm supporter of the Community Day Centre in the town.
+With his clear diction and enunciation, he did readings for the blind while he lived in Haddington and was also a firm supporter of the Community Day Center in the town.
 In any spare time available, he rattled collecting cans for various charities including the Poppy Appeal.

 Death

-Charles died at around 10:45 on 7 January 2001, due to a stomach aneurysm.
+Charles died at approximately 10:45 on 7 January 2001, due to a stomach aneurysm.

 Plaque

 Soon after the death of Charles W. Cameron, many of his friends discussed the possibility of having a plaque erected in the City of Edinburgh as a tribute to the Godfather of Bizarre Magic.
-It was hoped that the plaque would be erected on the building or in the entranceway of what had formerly been the Edinburgh Wax Museum, where Charles had been its curator during the daytime.
+It was hoped that the plaque would be erected on the building or in the entrance of what had formerly been the Edinburgh Wax Museum, where Charles had been its curator during the daytime.
 During the evening he became 'Dracula' as he played the lead role in his own bizarre and spooky magic show.
 This show took place in a specially designed auditorium at the Wax Museum and it soon became famous as 'Castle Dracula'.

 In 2002, it was decided that the actual site of the plaque should be in the entrance passage to the building, formerly the Wax Museum, which lies within a courtyard off the Royal Mile in Edinburgh Old Town.
-This entranceway at 142 New Assembly Close is perfect as it can easily be seen by all who pass by on this very busy road.

 Permission to erect a plaque had to meet with City Council approval and many months were spent in contacting all possible departments and officers within the Council.
 Finally, permissions were received on the understanding that the proposed plaque was to be of an equal size and quality and placed directly below one already on the site.
 That existing plaque only gave the history of the building prior to the Wax Museum taking over.
-That meant the plaque to Charles had to be a hefty piece of cast bronze measuring 153/4" wide × 12" deep × 1/2" thick.
-Equally hefty was the price of this whole project as far more was involved in it than just the making and security fixing the plaque on site.
+That meant the plaque to Charles had to be a piece of cast bronze measuring 153/4" wide × 12" deep × 1/2" thick.
+The cost of the project was quite high, due to the numerous production and installment procedures necessary.